-In 2024, we developed a comprehensive due diligence strategy, concentrating our initial efforts on 13 key raw materials identified in the International Responsible Business Conduct Agreement for the Food Products Sector (FNLI et al., 2022, p.
+In 2024, we developed our due diligence approach.
+As part of this, we began mapping our supply chains and collecting information about potential risks, in line with the International Responsible Business Conduct Agreement for the Food Products Sector (FNLI et al., 2022, p.
 32).
-Our approach is to assess the generic risks outlined in this Agreement and tailor them to our specific supply chains, working closely with our suppliers to address these risks collaboratively.
+Based on these insights, we gained a better understanding of the risks and started developing mitigation measures to address them.